ThabangMendel/alx-system_engineering-devops/0x00-shell_basics/README.md

-#This is what the scripts in this directory are doing per task listed numerically.
+# This is what the scripts in this directory are doing per task listed numerically.

+## 1-listit: Displays the contents of the current directory